WillEStokes/Needle_controller-mbed/README.md

 ### 2. ADC18 Driver Class

-This is a C++ driver for a 24-bit Analog-to-Digital Converter (ADC), specifically the ADC 18 model.
+This is a C++ driver for a Mikroe Analog-to-Digital Converter (ADC), specifically the 24-bit ADC 18 model.
 This driver allows you to interact with the ADC, providing methods for setting the conversion mode, setting the data rate and reading the ADC data.

 #### Features